-How good would your Nutrisystem Hamburger or Grilled Chicken Sandwich taste if you made it on the grill?
-What about the Chicken and BBQ Beans?
+How good would your Nutrisystem Classic Hamburger or Grilled Chicken Sandwich taste if you made it on the grill?
 Yes.
 THAT good.
 End your picnic meal with a Nutrisystem Ice Cream Sandwich or, as just about everyone does, with s’mores.
 Well, with our own S’mores Pie made with a graham cracker crust, ooey gooey marshmallow and real melted chocolate tucked inside.
 Mmmmm—and it’s only 140 calories!

 4. Plan active backyard fun and games.